josh-r-dick/flappybird/README.md

 Controls:
 * ```space```, ```p``` to pause, ```r``` to reset.

+## November 16, 2016

+Pipes now start moving up and down after a certain point in the game.
+Default is 2 pipes, but that can be changed.

+Also added transition between day and night backgrounds.

+Things to add:
+- Some good looking start, end and pause screens.
+- Bird death animation.

 ## November 9, 2016

 You can score.
 The score is incremented every time the bird passes a pipe.
 The pipe x positions are checked against the